ThanosFisherman/MayI-Java/README.md

     * Call `token.continuePermissionRequest()` method which shows again system dialog prompt and then calls `onResult()` that includes the user's choice.
     * Call `token.skipPermissionRequest()` method which will skip showing system dialog prompt and immediately call `onResult()` that includes the user's choice.
     * Call none of the 2 above thus terminating the flow after `onRationale` finishes its execution.
 * If user denied the permission by checking _"don't ask again"_ then `onResult()` will be called that includes the result of the user's choice.
-You may check if the permission has been permanently denied via the `PermissionBean#isPermanentlyDenied()` method which is included in the `onResult()`.
+You may check whether the permission has been permanently denied via the `PermissionBean#isPermanentlyDenied()` method which is included in the `onResult()`.

 below is a flow chart that visualizes the library's flow described above.